johnwcowan/pdp8x/devs.md

 between 0 and H, both inclusive.

- * FAPT is the 32-bit Active Parameter Table, which points to the memory locations where most of the other registers are stored when the FPP is not executing instructions.
+ * FAPT is the 32-bit Active Parameter Table, which points to the six memory locations where most of the other registers are stored when the FPP is not executing instructions.
+   It is an error for the CPU to access or modify these memory locations while the FPP is running.

+   Note that M[FAPT] is available to the FPP for implementation-dependent purposes;
+   it should not be accessed or modified by the CPU at any time.

  * FPC is the 32-bit program counter that points to the next instruction to be executed.